Djurgårdens IF (men's ice hockey): Summary

 Djurgården has honoured a total of nine player numbers.
 The number 2 worn by Roland Stoltz, who spent 15 seasons with Djurgården between 1955 and 1970.
 As well, the number 2 worn by Charles Berglund was also retired by Djurgården, on 24 January 2012.
 Berglund played 12 seasons with Djurgården and won the Swedish Championship with them five times.
 He was the team's captain in his four final seasons before retiring in 2001.
-He also won the World Championship gold medal two times (1991, 1992) as well as the Olympics gold medal once (1994).
+He also won the World Championship gold medal two times (1991, 1992) as well as the Olympic gold medal once (1994).

 The number 5 worn by Sven "Tumba" Johansson, who spent 16 seasons with Djurgården between 1950 and 1966.
 The number 11 worn by Jens Öhling, who spent 18 seasons with Djurgården between 1979 and 1997.
 His number was retired on 24 January 2002.
-The number 12 worn by Lars Björn, who spent 18 seasons with Djurgården between 1949 and 1966.
+The number 12 worn by Lasse Björn, who spent 18 seasons with Djurgården between 1949 and 1966.
 The number 16 worn by Nichlas Falk, who played a total of 16 seasons and 751 games with Djurgården between 1995 and 2011.
 Falk's number was retired on 12 October 2017.
 The number 22 worn by Håkan Södergren, who played 14 seasons with Djurgården between 1977 and 1991.
 The number 25 worn by Mikael Johansson, who joined the club in 1985.
 Johansson played seven seasons before joining EHC Kloten in the Swiss National League A. He returned to Djurgården in 1997 and played eight more seasons in the club.
 Johansson's number was retired on 15 February 2007.
 The number 27 worn by Thomas Eriksson, who joined Djurgården in 1976 and played four seasons before joining Philadelphia Flyers.
 He returned in 1981 and played two seasons before moving back to Philadelphia once more.
 In 1986, Eriksson returned to Djurgården and played an additional eight seasons.